 Drain the pasta and add a drizzle of olive oil to prevent it from sticking.

 Next, add garlic, chili flakes, and tomato paste and cook for 2 minutes.
-Add vodka, half of the pasta water, and black pepper, and let it simmer on low.
+Add half of the pasta water and black pepper.
+Stir and let it simmer on low for a few minutes.

 Add the cooked pasta and nutritional yeast and stir until the pasta is well coated.
 Let it cook for 2-3 minutes on medium-low heat.